1978 NAPA National 500: Race report

 The race was held on a dry circuit; with no precipitation recorded around the speedway.
 Glenn Jarrett, the brother of Dale Jarrett, and the son of Ned Jarrett, made his NASCAR Winston Cup Series debut in the race.

-40 drivers competed in this 334-lap racing event in front of a live crowd of 80,000 ardent NASCAR followers.
-Bobby Fisher's problems with his stock car engine on lap 3 would make him the last-place finisher of the day.
-Butch Mock would become the lowest-finishing driver to complete the entire event; albeit 80 laps behind the competitors in the lead lap.
+The race was contested by 40 drivers in front of a crowd of 80,000 spectators.
+Bobby Fisher suffered an engine failure on lap 3 and finished in last place.
+Butch Mock finished 80 laps behind the leaders, the lowest-placed driver to complete the race.
 Mock would drive two more career races before sticking to just owning the #75 car.

-In his fourth start, Terry Labonte manages to finish outside the top-10 for the first time, thanks to a blown engine on lap 293.
+In his fourth start, Terry Labonte finished outside the top ten for the first time due to an engine failure on lap 293.
 Skip Manning returns to the Winston Cup ranks for the first time in seven races after losing his ride in Billy Hagen's #92 to Terry Labonte.
 Manning did a one-off here in Robert Gee's #8 Autowize Chevrolet but a blown engine very early on sent him to the sidelines and resulted in a bad finish.

-Bobby Allison would mark his 50th career victory by defeating Darrell Waltrip after nearly three hours and thirty-two minutes of racing; Allison swept the weekend as he also won the World Service Life 300 Sportsman race.
-The margin between the victor and the second-place finisher would be slightly more than half a minute.
-There were 40 changes in the lead position throughout the racing event; with Bobby Allison, Cale Yarborough and Richard Petty dominating a fair amount of these laps.
-Dick Brooks would develop a problem with his fuel pump on lap 325; preventing him from achieving a "top five" finish.
+Bobby Allison achieved his 50th career victory, defeating Darrell Waltrip by just over 30 seconds after more than three and a half hours of racing.
+Allison won both the Cup race and the World Service Life 300 Sportsman race that weekend.
+The race featured 40 lead changes among drivers including Allison, Cale Yarborough, and Richard Petty.
+Dick Brooks suffered a fuel pump failure on lap 325, preventing a top-five finish.

-Everybody in the race seemed to have a fantastic level of performance except for Richard Petty who finished in 27th place after qualifying in top-10.
+Richard Petty finished 27th after qualifying in the top ten.

-The vehicles involved in this race would drive in speeds averaging around 141.826 mph.
-David Pearson would become the fan favorite for this event; due to him earning his 12th pole position in a row at Charlotte Motor Speedway.
-Ford and Chevrolet vehicles were used by the majority of the qualifying drivers.
-All drivers were born in the United States of America.
+The average speed of the race was 141.826 mph.
+David Pearson earned his 12th consecutive pole position at Charlotte Motor Speedway.
+The majority of the field drove Ford and Chevrolet vehicles.
+All competing drivers were from the United States.
 Individual race earnings for each driver ranged from the winner's share of $40,000 ($ when adjusted for inflation) to the last-place finisher's purse of $895 ($ when adjusted for inflation).
 Total driver earnings handed out by NASCAR officials for this event was finalized at $259,980 ($ when adjusted for inflation).